Ramesses III

-Usermaatre Meryamun Ramesses III (also written Ramses and Rameses) was the second Pharaoh of the Twentieth Dynasty in Ancient Egypt.
-He is thought to have reigned from 26 March 1186 to 15 April 1155 BC and is considered to be the last great monarch of the New Kingdom to wield any substantial authority over Egypt.
+Usermaatre Meryamun Ramesses III was the second Pharaoh of the Twentieth Dynasty in Ancient Egypt.
+Some scholars date his reign from 26 March 1186 to 15 April 1155 BC, and he is considered the last pharaoh of the New Kingdom to have wielded substantial power.

 His long reign saw the decline of Egyptian political and economic power, linked to a series of invasions and internal economic problems that also plagued pharaohs before him.
 This coincided with a decline in the cultural sphere of Ancient Egypt.

 However, his successful defense was able to slow down the decline, although it still meant that his successors would have a weaker military.
 He has also been described as a "warrior Pharaoh" due to his strong military strategies.
 He led the way by defeating the invaders known as "the Sea Peoples", who had caused destruction in other civilizations and empires.
 He was able to save Egypt from collapsing at the time when many other empires fell during the Late Bronze Age; however, the damage of the invasions took a toll on Egypt.

-Rameses III constructed one of the largest mortuary temples of western Thebes, now-called Medinet Habu.
+Rameses III constructed one of the largest mortuary temples of western Thebes, now called Medinet Habu.

-Ramesses III was the son of Setnakhte and Tiy-Merenese.
 He was assassinated in the Harem conspiracy led by his secondary wife Tiye and her eldest son Pentawere.
 This would ultimately cause a succession crisis which would further accelerate the decline of Ancient Egypt.
-He was succeeded by his son Ramesses IV, although many of his other sons would rule later.
+He was succeeded by his son and designated successor Ramesses IV, although many of his other sons would rule later.

 Name

-Ramesses' two main names transliterate as wsr-mꜢʿt-rʿ–mry-ỉmn rʿ-ms-s–ḥḳꜢ-ỉwnw.
+Ramesses' (also written Ramses and Rameses) two main names are transliterated wsr-mꜢʿt-rʿ–mry-ỉmn rʿ-ms-s–ḥḳꜢ-ỉwnw.
 They are normally realised as Usermaatre-Meryamun Rameses-Heqaiunu, meaning "The Ma'at of Ra is strong, Beloved of Amun, Born of Ra, Ruler of Heliopolis".

+Early years

+Ramesses III was not closely related to Ramesses I or Ramesses II.

+He was the son of Setnakhte and Tiy-Merenese who wrote her name in a cartouche.
+Setnakhte's origin is unknown.
+He seized the throne during a time of crisis and political unrest likely from Twosret and he was presumably a minor descendant of Ramesses II through a separate family line from that of Seti II, Siptah and Twosret.

 Accession

 Ramesses III is believed to have reigned from March 1186 to April 1155 BC.
-This is based on his known accession date of I Shemu day 26 and his death on Year 32 III Shemu day 15, for a reign of 31 years, 1 month and 19 days.
+This is based on his known accession date of I Shemu day 26 and his death on Year 32 III Shemu day 15.
+Some scholars estimate a reign of 31 years, 1 month and 19 days.
 Alternative dates for his reign are 1187–1156 BC.

 In a description of his coronation from Medinet Habu, four doves were said to be "dispatched to the four corners of the horizon to confirm that the living Horus, Ramses III, is (still) in possession of his throne, that the order of Maat prevails in the cosmos and society".